chrisnguyenhi/chrisnguyenhi.github.io/projects/airis.md

 <br>
 <img class class="ui medium left floated rounded image" src="../images/airisgroup.jpg">

-This project and my mentees were also featured on Hawaii News Now on Sunrise on the [March 11](http://www.hawaiinewsnow.com/story/31448254/students-discuss-their-entries-in-the-hawaii-state-science-and-engineer-fair) airing and the [March 22](http://www.hawaiinewsnow.com/story/31539501/interview-hawaii-state-science-engineering-fair) airing.
+This project and my mentees were also featured on Hawaii News Now on Sunrise for the [March 11](http://www.hawaiinewsnow.com/story/31448254/students-discuss-their-entries-in-the-hawaii-state-science-and-engineer-fair) airing and the [March 22](http://www.hawaiinewsnow.com/story/31539501/interview-hawaii-state-science-engineering-fair) airing.

 If you want to learn more about this project, please check out this Github link below!